Oenarion/Ecosystem/RandomWalker/README.md

   - [ ] different simulations? (create walls after the walkers trail, etc...)
   - [ ] modify noise parameters?
   - [x] Add exit button with loading circle
-- [ ] Add Gaussian Random Walk.
+  - [x] Add Gaussian Random Walk.
-- [ ] Add another file in which AI agents to adapt to the envinroment and try to reach another walker
+- [x] Add another file in which AI agents to adapt to the envinroment and try to reach another walker
+  - [ ] Add timer if agents get stuck for multiple time
+  - [ ] Add more then two agents, each one following a certain one and escaping from a certain one
+  - [ ] Add acceleration when a walker is following a good lead
+  - [ ] Try deep reinforcement learning
 - [ ] Still thinking...